5 Things to Do Right Now to Reduce Household Expenses

 This is also another place to check for affiliation discounts.
 Large companies, universities and public services often have discount agreements with large insurance companies.
 If you are a member of a group, check to see if they have an insurance affiliation and request a quote from that company.

-5. Try to lower your credit card interest rates.
+5. See about lowering your credit card interest rates

 If you have consumer debt, a good way to reduce your bills and stay on top of payments is to try to find a lower interest rate.